belowzero273/promgaz-mars/readme.md

 docker run -p 3000:3000 -d belowzero273/promgaz-mars
 ```

-But you can also install everything manually by yourslef.
+But you can also install everything manually by yourself.
 You'll need NodeJS, MongoDB and Mysql.
 For Debian-like distro process is straight forward:

 Start with NodeJS: